April 15, 2025, 3:01 pm | Read time: 5 minutes

-Asus has launched the ROG Ally X, the successor to its powerful Windows handheld console.
+With the ROG Ally X, Asus has launched the successor to its powerful Windows handheld console.
 This new model stands out with improved battery life and a refined design.
-TECHBOOK tested the device and reveals who will find it worthwhile.
+TECHBOOK tested the device and reveals who it’s worth it for.

-When it comes to handheld consoles, there was long only one name: Nintendo.
-The Japanese company was a pioneer with the success of its Switch, paving the way for other companies.
+In the realm of handheld consoles, there was long only one name: Nintendo.
+The Japanese company was a pioneer with the success of its Switch, paving the way for others.
 Now, the Steam Deck and Asus’s ROG Ally have also established themselves.
 The latter has received a successor with the ROG Ally X 2024, which aims to address the shortcomings of its predecessor.
-Testing has shown that this has largely been successful, though there are still some considerations with the ROG Ally X.
+The test showed that this has largely been successful–though there are still some considerations with the ROG Ally X.

 Old and New Design

-First things first: Asus has tweaked the design a bit more.
-While the basic look hasn’t changed, the manufacturer has adjusted the grip indentations on the back.
-According to Asus, this is meant to improve ergonomics, and it felt noticeably different and good during testing.
+First, the obvious: Asus has tweaked the design a bit.
+While the basic look hasn’t changed, the manufacturer has adjusted the grip recesses on the back.
+According to their statement, this is to improve ergonomics, and it indeed felt different and good in the test.

 Otherwise, the ROG Ally X, like the previous model, features a 7-inch IPS display with Full HD (1920 x 1080 pixels), 120 Hz, and 500 nits.
-Once again, the device impressed in tests with vibrant colors, Freesync Premium, and good readability outdoors.
+Once again, the device impressed in the test with vibrant colors, Freesync Premium, and good readability outdoors.

-However, the overall dimensions have changed slightly: The console is slightly taller and especially deeper than the ROG Ally.
+However, there have been some changes to the overall dimensions: The console is slightly taller and, more importantly, deeper than the ROG Ally.
 This also explains the total weight of 678 grams, which is 70 grams heavier, mainly due to the battery.
-In practice, this was hardly noticeable.
+In practice, though, this was hardly noticeable.

 Second USB-C Port Makes ROG Ally X More Flexible

 The redesigned rear buttons are smaller but better placed.
 Asus seems to have listened to customer feedback here.
-The same goes for the second USB-C port that the ROG Ally X has received, which proved to be extremely practical in tests.
+The same goes for the second USB-C port that the ROG Ally X has received, which proved to be extremely practical in the test.

 The new port comes with USB4, which is good news for many.
 It means you no longer have to rely on Asus’s proprietary eGPUs.
 This simplifies using the ROG Ally X as a small PC replacement, though it’s frustrating for those who bought such technology for the predecessor.
 As with the ROG Ally, there’s also a microSD card reader and a standard headphone jack.